Scrambled Linear Pseudorandom Number Generators: Linear engines

 \section{Linear engines}

-In this section we introduce our two linear engines \xoshiro (xor/shift/rotate) and \xoroshiro (xor/rotate/shift/rotate).
-They are built using not only shifts and xors, as it is customary in several traditional linear generators~\cite{MarXR,MaNMT,PLMILPGBLRM2,VigEEMXGS,VigFSMXG}, but also rotations.
+In this section we introduce our two linear engines \xoroshiro (xor/rotate/shift/rotate) and \xoshiro (xor/shift/rotate).
 All modern C/C++ compilers can compile a simulated rotation into a single CPU instruction, and Java provides intrinsified rotation static methods to the same purpose.
-As a result, rotations are no more expensive than a shift, and they provide better state diffusion, as no bit of the operand is discarded.\footnote{Note that at least one shift is necessary, as rotations and xors map the set of words $x$ satisying $xR^s=x$ for a fixed $s$ into itself, so there are no full-period generators using only rotations.}
+As a result, rotations are no more expensive than a shift, and they provide better state diffusion, as no bit of the operand is discarded.\footnote{Note that at least one shift is necessary, as rotations and xors map the set of words $x$ satisfying $xR^s=x$ for a fixed $s$ into itself, so there are no full-period linear engines using only rotations.}

 We denote with $S$ the $w\times w$ matrix on $\Z/2\Z$ that effects a left shift of one position on a binary row vector (i.e., $S$ is all zeroes except for ones on the principal subdiagonal) and with $R$ the $w\times w$ matrix on $\Z/2\Z$ that effects a left rotation of one position (i.e., $R$ is all zeroes except for ones on the principal subdiagonal and a one in the upper right corner).
-We will use $\rho_r(-)$ to denote left rotation by $r$ of a $w$-bit vector in formulae; in code we will write \texttt{rotl(-,r)}.
+We will use $\rho_r(-)$ to denote left rotation by $r$ of a $w$-bit vector in formulae; in code, we will write \texttt{rotl(-,r)}.